romans-weapon/spear-framework/index.md

 #### Salesforce to Cassandra Connector
 Points to remember:
-1. To write data into Cassandra a keyspace and a table must exist as spark will not create them automatically.
+1. To write data into Cassandra a keyspace and a table must exist as spark will not create them automatically and your connector might fail.
 2. The target object must be of the form <keyspace_name>.<table_name>
 3. The steps for creating a keyspace and table in Cassandra are also shown in the connector below.